ARIA-Funded-TREND/HMS/README.md

 This repository is released as an open research platform rather than a finalized architecture to support reproducible research, transparent experimentation, and community-driven development.
 The repository includes: training scripts, evaluation pipelines, configuration files, and pretrained checkpoints corresponding to the experiments reported in the paper.

-The code is provided for Equations (7–9) in the formulation where latent $Q$, $K$, and $V$ tokens are initialized from normal distributions, and the $top-k$ most relevant tokens are selected for attention.
+The code is provided for Equations (7–9) in the formulation where latent $Q$, $K$, and $V$ tokens are initialized from normal distributions, and the top-_k_ most relevant tokens are selected for attention.
 Running the provided implementation reproduces all Co⁴ results reported in the paper.
 For experimentation with the joint internal state $\mu$, Equation (1) can additionally be implemented.

 The codebase can be easily adapted to reproduce results for Co4-MLP, which replaces attention entirely with a simple MLP applied to the modulated V tokens.
 To reproduce this version, use Equations (10–12) and initialize latents from input projections.